rileyharmon/randomized-mouse/README.md

 RANDOM-MOUSE-V2.py
 Random human-like mouse mover
-based on anti-work Reddit thread about mousejigglers use responsibly/at own risk
+in response to anti-work Reddit thread about mousejigglers use responsibly/at own risk

 randomized lateral and curved mouse movements within 65% of screen center point, including randomized scrolling, randomized clicks